 #3.
 Consider word count for your service pages.

 For another perspective, QuickSprout reported in 2012 that the average content length for any webpage that ranks in the top 10 results on Google – for any keyword – is over 2000 words.
-Furthermore, also in 2012, SEOmoz analyzed its own blog posts, determining that higher word count consistently yielded a greater number of links.
-Don’t disregard Step #1 for your service pages though.
+Furthermore, also in 2012, SEOmoz analyzed its own blog posts, determining that a higher word count consistently yielded a greater number of links.
+Don’t disregard Step #1 for your service pages, though.
 Aim high, as high as you can, but don’t wear your topic thin.